 The spare wheel well is not designed for all permissible tyre sizes.
-If a wheel wider than the spare wheel has to be stowed in the load compartment, it needs to be secured with a strap or, depending on the version, with an extension bar.
+If a wheel wider than the spare wheel has to be stowed in the load compartment, it must be secured with a strap or, depending on the version, with an extension bar.

-Storing a replaced wheel in the load compartment using a strap

-Use the strap placed in the tool box.
-Vehicle tools $\diamondsuit$ 172.
+Storing a replaced wheel in the load compartment using a strap Use the strap placed in the tool box.
+Vehicle tools $\stackrel{>}{\sim}$ 192